Are you 18 or older?

 On the other hand, the vast majority of feminized seeds are not autoflower but will generally become regular photoperiod cannabis strains.

-As we just mentioned, most feminized seeds produce plants that are photoperiod in nature, but some feminized seeds can grow up to become autoflower weed plants.
+Most feminized seeds produce photoperiod plants, but some feminized seeds can grow up to become autoflower weed plants.

 Whether a seed will grow up to become an autoflower strain or a photoperiod strain depends on the seed’s genetic makeup.
-If you’re buying your seeds from a well-respected and established source, You can find such information in the description of each specific seed type.
+If you’re buying your seeds from an established source, you can find such information in the description of each specific seed type.

-Autoflowering seeds entail that the seed in question doesn’t require a change in daylight hours to bloom, while regular, feminized seeds grow up to become typical photoperiod cannabis plants.
+Autoflowering seeds entail that the seed in question doesn’t require a change in daylight hours to bloom.
+On the other hand, photoperiod seeds grow up to become typical photoperiod cannabis plants.